torvalds/linux/Documentation/arch/s390/vfio-ap-locking.rst

 ======================
 This document describes the locks that are pertinent to the secure operation of the vfio_ap device driver.
-Throughout this document, the following variables will be used to denote instances of the structures herein described:
+Throughout this document, the following variables will be used to deanalte instances of the structures herein described:

 .. code-block:: c